ShayGali/os-assignments/final_project/README.md

 We create a simple TCP select server that can handle multiple clients concurrently.

-For each client, the server will store a graph object, and the client can send commands to the server to manipulate the graph, and make calculations on it.
+For each client, the server will store a graph object, and the client can send commands to the server to manipulate the graph, gnarate a minimum spanning tree, and make calculations on it.

 ### Running the server
 To run the server, you can use the following command: